-- The number of homes in East Montpelier

-- more than doubled between 1970 and

-- 24 2000.
-Since then, the rate of new homes

-- being built has slowed.
-In 2010 there were

-- 26 1,129 housing units, increasing to an

-- estimated 1,216 housing units in 2015.
+The number of homes in East Montpelier more than doubled between 1970 and 2000.
+Since then, the rate of new homes being built has slowed.
+In 2010 there were 1,129 housing units, increasing to an estimated 1,216 housing units in 2015.

-- 28 Consistent with the town's rural residential

-- 29 character, single-family homes account for

-- 30 83% of the housing stock; mobile homes
+Consistent with the town's rural residential character, single-family homes account for 83 percent of the housing stock; mobile homes are 10 percent of the total.
+Multifamily homes account for only 5 percent of the total.

+The Sandy Pines Mobile Home Park has 56 units, accounting for approximately half of the mobile homes in East Montpelier.
+Sandy Pines residents own their homes and pay a fee to rent the lot and pay for water and septic as well as trash and snow removal.

-- are 10% of the total.
-Multi-family homes
+Most homes are owner-occupied.
+Rental homes comprise 15 percent of the total.

-- account for only 5% of the total.

-- 1 The Sandy Pines Mobile Home Park has 56 units, accounting for approximately half of the - 2 mobile homes in East Montpelier.
-Sandy Pines residents own their home and pay a fee to rent - 3 the lot and pay for water and septic, as well as trash and snow removal. - 4 Most homes are owner-occupied.
-Rental homes comprise 15% of the total. - 5 The age of the town's housing stock reflects the pace of homebuilding over time.
-About 28% of - 6 the town's homes were built before 1940.
-Relatively few homes were built between 1940-1960. - 7 Homebuilding surged starting in 1970, with 17% of the town's homes built in the 1970s, 12% - 8 built in the 1980s and 14% built in the 1990s.
-Building slowed between 2000-2010, with 11% of - 9 homes built during this period.
-Homebuilding has been very slow after 2010, with the economy - 10 recovering slowly after the Great Recession. - With 74% of the town's housing stock built before 1990, there is plenty of opportunity for 11 - 12 energy efficiency improvements, such as weatherization and more efficient heating systems.
+The age of the town's housing stock reflects the pace of homebuilding over time.
+About 28 percent of the town's homes were built before 1940.
+Relatively few homes were built between 1940 and 1960.
+Homebuilding surged starting in 1970, with 17 percent of the town's homes built in the 1970s, 12 percent built in the 1980s and 14 percent built in the 1990s.
+Building slowed between 2000 and 2010, with 11 percent of homes built during this period.
+Homebuilding has been very slow since 2010, with the economy recovering slowly after the Great Recession.

+With 74 percent of the town's housing stock built before 1990, there is plenty of opportunity for energy efficiency improvements such as weatherization and more efficient heating systems.